Measles (Rubeola)

 - Contact your healthcare provider.
 If you do not have a healthcare provider, contact 2-1-1.

-- Immunization services are available throughout San Diego County at our six Public Health Center Locations.
-Please visit our Immunization Clinic Locations for clinic hours of operation.
+- Immunization services are available throughout San Diego at our County Public Health Centers.
 We recommend calling the site you plan to visit to confirm current hours and immunization availability.

 Measles is very contagious.